-In 2022, the Fund has engaged with 12 of the 19 portfolio companies it counted as of December 31, 2022.
+In 2022, the Fund has engaged with 11 of the 21 portfolio companies it counted as of December 31, 2022.
 The other portfolio companies had information readily available from their website or relevant company filings.
-Of the 12 companies the Fund engaged with, 3 required multiple extensive discussions, first to raise awareness around new regulations, and second to define a common deadline for ESG data disclosure.
+Of the 11 companies the Fund engaged with, 3 required multiple extensive discussions, first to raise awareness around new regulations, and second to define a common deadline for ESG data disclosure.

 While the Fund realizes that it has limited impact on large companies, its impact on smaller companies is noticeable.
-For example, a smaller portfolio company was completely unaware of the growing importance that ESG topics have within the investor community, and upon our request started working on collecting the necessary information.
+For some of our portfolio companies, our inquiries regarding ESG topics triggered internal reviews, something that we believe will contribute to the increased awareness and action on ESG within our industry.